buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         Determine if the given path exists on the slave (in any form - file, directory, or otherwise).
         This uses the ``stat`` command.

+    .. py:method:: glob(path)

+        :param path path to test
+        :returns: list of filenames

+        Get the list of files matching the given path pattern on the slave.
+        This uses Python's ``glob`` module.
+        If the ``glob`` method fails, it aborts the step.

 ShellMixin
 ----------